matsengrp/gctree/README.md

 ### optional arguments

-`--naive=[string]             ` DNA sequence of naive sequence from which to begin simulating, a default is used if omitted
+`--root=[string]             ` DNA sequence of root sequence from which to begin simulating, a default is used if omitted

 `--mutability=[path]          ` path to S5F mutability file, default 'S5F/mutability'